Buying Section 8 Housing: The Homeownership Voucher Program

 Step 5: Find Affordable Housing

 Finally, once you receive your voucher, you can begin looking for affordable housing.
 You have 60 days to use your voucher after you receive it.
 Look for housing that accepts Section 8 vouchers and meets the program requirements.

 Once you’ve chosen a home, you’ll sign a minimum 1-year lease with your landlord and may be required to put down a security deposit.
 You can expect to pay 30% of your monthly income toward rent, and the PHA will pay the remainder directly to your landlord.

-The Bottom Line: Buying A House Through Section 8 Is A Great Step
+The Bottom Line: Buying A House With Section 8 Funds Is A Possibility

 If you need help finding affordable housing, Section 8 Housing could be a good fit.
 It provides safe and affordable housing to low-income families.
 And though the program is aimed at providing rental income, you can use the funds from the Section 8 homeownership voucher program to buy a home.

 However, it can take a long time to get approved for the program.
 Some individuals stay on the waiting list for years before getting approved for Section 8 Housing.

 If you’re looking to buy a house and don’t want to wait to get approved for Section 8 Housing, there are other options you can consider.
 Contact a Home Loan Expert to explore your options and get your housing questions answered.

 Should You Take A First-Time Home Buyers Class?